-Going back 6 years now, I've collected stories from San Diego Comic-Con first-timers - what they thought, their biggest mistakes, their biggest wins, and if they'll try to return next summer.
-This cranky old veteran always gets a thrill from seeing Comic-Con through fresh eyes, and it helps me understand how SDCC comes across to attendees who don't share my interests.
-Because there isn't one Comic-Con experience - the gaming couple who focuses on tournaments has a very different Con from the guy who camps out for Hall H, who in turn has no idea about the comic nerds bouncing from IDW booth to Image panel to DC signing, who can't imagine what it's like as a cosplayer competing in the Masquerade.
+Seeing Comic-Con through fresh eyes also helps all of us experience SDCC vicariously through attendees who don't share our interests.
+Because there isn't one Comic-Con experience - the gaming couple who focuses on tournaments has a very different Con from the women who camp out for Hall H, who in turn has no idea about the comic nerds bouncing from IDW booth to Image panel to DC signing, who can't imagine what it's like as a cosplayer competing in the Masquerade.

 And while you as a first-timer can benefit from the experiences of old-timers like me, you can learn just as much (if not more) from people who were recently new.

 So.
 If you have a tale about losing your San Diego Comic-Con virginity - you loved it, you got a photo with the Riverdale cast, your hotel room was wrong, you lost your cosplay wig - I'm all ears if you want to tell it.
 Because while I don't know precisely what kind of Con you're going to have, I do know you'll come out of it with some incredible stories.

 You can shoot me an email during or after the Con.
 I'll remind you of this again - but if you want to get on my list now, let me know by emailing email@example.com.